Projects & Studies

 During construction, SHA crews will close Carroll Avenue at the bridge and vehicles will be detoured.
 Pedestrian traffic will be maintained on a temporary bridge directly adjacent to the MD 195 over Sligo Creek Bridge.
 Access to all residential, business, hospital, and trail entrances adjacent to the work zone will also be maintained.

 Motorists north and south of the MD 195 over Sligo Creek Bridge wishing to continue on MD 195 beyond the project site will be directed to a traffic detour utilizing Flower Avenue, Maplewood Avenue, Maple Avenue, Sligo Creek Parkway, and Old Carroll Avenue.
 The detour length is just under a mile and will require the installation of temporary traffic controls at several intersections to accommodate the additional traffic.
-These include the installation of temporary traffic signals at the intersections of Maple Avenue and Sligo Creek Parkway and at Maple Avenue and the Hospital entrance; the installation of three-way stop signs at the intersections of Maplewood Avenue and Flower Avenue and Old Carroll Avenue and Sligo Creek Parkway.
+These include the installation of temporary traffic signals at the intersections of Maple Avenue and Sligo Creek Parkway and at Maple Avenue and the Hospital entrance\; the installation of three-way stop signs at the intersections of Maplewood Avenue and Flower Avenue and Old Carroll Avenue and Sligo Creek Parkway.
 The Maryland National Capital Park and Planning Commission has agreed to keep the short section of Sligo Creek Parkway from Old Carroll Avenue to Maple Avenue open to vehicle traffic on Sundays for the duration of the closure.
 A separate detour utilizing only State-owned roadways will be in place for commercial trucks.
 Montgomery County Ride-On Transit has reviewed the proposed detour and will utilize Sligo Creek Parkway to minimize impacts to the No. 12 and No. 13 routes that currently travel over the Carroll Avenue Bridge.

 As an alternative to the detour, project engineers considered constructing a temporary bridge to maintain one lane of vehicular traffic during construction.
 However, a temporary bridge to support vehicles would have to be larger than the proposed temporary pedestrian bridge, include approach roadways requiring an extensive clearing of wooded parkland adjacent to the bridge, and would add 1 year to the project.
 The chosen alternative will take the shortest time to construct and minimize the impacts to the surrounding environment.

-Construction is scheduled to begin in late spring 2015.
+Construction is scheduled to begin in summer 2015.
 The first construction season will be focused on constructing the temporary pedestrian bridge, relocating utility poles, and installing the temporary traffic signals at Maple Avenue and Sligo Creek Parkway and at the Maple Avenue hospital entrance.
 The Carroll Avenue Bridge will remain open during this time.
 All this preliminary work must be complete before the contractor will be allowed to close bridge.
 The Carroll Avenue bridge is anticipated to be closed for one year to perform the necessary rehabilitation work.
 SHA will make every effort to complete this project as quickly as possible while minimizing impacts to local residents and motorists.

 What is under study: